 In that way, rhizomatic learning is a metaphor for how we learn.

-In addition to @davecormier‘s ideas (and @guiliaforsythe’s supplementary visual), Steven Wheeler’s presentation below reviews related ideas contextualizing the modern learning climate.
+In addition to @davecormier‘s ideas (and @guiliaforsythe’s supplementary visual), Steven Wheeler’s presentation from 2013 reviews related ideas contextualizing the modern learning climate.
 The gist?
 Rapid technology change has produced critical new pathways for both formal and informal learning.